1. General Pharmacology: A Complete Guide to Principles, Pharmacokinetics, and Pharmacodynamics

 Pharmacokinetics: ADME

 Pharmacokinetics deals with what the body does to the drug.
-It includes the study of absorption, distribution, metabolism, and excretion of drugs.
+It includes the study of four key processes, often remembered by the acronym ADME:

-Distribution refers to the transport of drug from the bloodstream to tissues and organs.
+Distribution refers to the transport of the drug from the bloodstream to tissues and organs.
+It depends on blood flow, tissue permeability, and binding to plasma proteins.

-Excretion is the removal of drugs from the body, primarily through kidneys, bile, lungs, sweat, and saliva.
+Excretion is the removal of drugs from the body, primarily through the kidneys, as well as through bile, lungs, sweat, and saliva.

 Pharmacodynamics deals with what the drug does to the body.
 It explains how drugs produce their effects and their mechanism of action.

-Receptors are specific biological molecules that interact with drugs to produce a response.
-The intensity of drug action depends on receptor affinity and intrinsic activity.
+Receptors are specific biological molecules (usually proteins) that interact with drugs to produce a response.
+The intensity of drug action depends on:

 Drugs may produce different types of actions: